MeghanMM54/reference-website/README.md

    An article is a self contained composition on a page, and is meant to be distributed independently or reuseable.
 It could be a social media post, interactive widget, product card, etc.

 div
-   <div></div> is a generic block element that groups elements together.
+   div is a generic block element that groups elements together.

 aside
    Often diplayed as a sidebar on websites, the aside element is used to display unrealated or indirectely related content to the main content, such as advertisements.